Fresh Blackberry Chia Jam

 NOTE: The color will be lighter and less vibrant if you blend it until smooth vs. pulsing.

-• Simmer to a light boil, stirring frequently to prevent burning.
+• Pour the puree into your medium stockpot and simmer to a light boil, stirring frequently to prevent burning.
 When it reaches the boil, lower the heat to medium-low to low and gently simmer & stir for 8-10 minutes.

 • When it is done cooking, turn off the heat and stir in the chia seeds.
 Pour into the prepared jars while hot and set aside to cool before placing the lids on and refrigerating and/or freezing. (see notes below)